 2. The Empowered Community has legal standing as a California unincorporated association.

-The Empowered Community will act as directed by participating SOs and ACs (the Decisional Participants in the Empowered Community)
+The Empowered Community will act as directed by participating SOs and ACs (the Decisional Participants in the Empowered Community).

 3. The Empowered Community and the rules by which it is governed will be constituted as a Fundamental Bylaw along with provisions in the Articles of Incorporation and Bylaws to protect it from any changes without its own approval.